bjornjorgensen/jupyter-spark-master-docker/README.md

 - **Debian Testing**: Ensures a stable and up-to-date operating system environment.
 - **JupyterLab**: Offers an interactive development environment for data science projects.
 - **Apache Spark (master branch)**: Provides the latest features and improvements from the Apache Spark project.
+Only python and K8S package.
 - **Pandas (latest Spark supported version)**: Includes the most recent enhancements and fixes from the Pandas library.

 ## How to Use